-In the 2009-2010 school year, students may complete the following degree programs at the Lewistown Learning Site: Administrative Professional, Business Administration - Management & Marketing, Criminal Justice, and Computer Information Systems.
-The following diploma programs may be completed at the Lewistown Learning Site: Office Assistant, Computers Plus, and One-Year Accounting.
+In the 2010-2011 school year, students have the opportunity to complete the following diploma and degree programs at the Lewistown Learning Site: Administrative Professional, Business Administration - Management & Marketing, Criminal Justice, Information Technology, Office Assistant, Computers Plus, and One-Year Accounting.
+All other programs started in Lewistown must be completed at the State College or Altoona campus after the first two terms.